Lynch Maydon: Early life and military service

+Political career

 At the 1950 general election, Maydon fought Bristol South, a safe Labour constituency.
 He was then chosen for the safe Conservative seat of Wells, which he won in the 1951 election.
 Peter Thorneycroft, then President of the Board of Trade, named him as his Parliamentary Private Secretary in 1952; he served for only a year.

 After the 1959 general election, Maydon was Chairman of the Conservative Parliamentary Party Defence Committee for two years.
 Harold Macmillan brought him into government as Joint Parliamentary Secretary to the Ministry of Pensions and National Insurance from July 1962, where he served alongside Margaret Thatcher.
 He retained this office under Sir Alec Douglas-Home.

 Maydon was a right-winger who supported the use of corporal punishment, arguing that it was an effective sentence as a last resort.
 He opposed sanctions against Rhodesia and voted against the Race Relations Act 1968 (which made it illegal to refuse housing, employment, or public services to a person on the grounds of colour, race, ethnic or national origins) and also opposed House of Lords Reform.
 In 1968 he declared to the House of Commons that he was '[...] one of the few—I believe perhaps the only—Member of this House who supports and believes in apartheid.'

-He retired at the 1970 general election, and died less than a year later.
+Amid poor health, attributed to his military career, he retired at the 1970 general election.
+He died less than a year later, on 2 March 1971, at a hospital in Bristol.